astral-sh/ruff/docs/faq.md

 the `line-length` setting is consistent between the two.

-As a project, Ruff is designed to be used alongside Black and, as such, will defer implementing stylistic lint rules that are obviated by autoformatting.
+As a project, Ruff is designed to be used alongside Black and, as such, will defer implementing stylistic lint rules that are obviated by automated formatting.

 Note that Ruff and Black treat line-length enforcement a little differently.
 Black makes a best-effort attempt to adhere to the `line-length`, but avoids automatic line-wrapping in some cases